-www.rit.edu/study/technology-entrepreneurship-adv-cert Matthew Cornwell, Assistant Director of Student Services and Outreach 585-475-6916, mcornwell@saunders.rit.edu
+www.rit.edu/study/technology-entrepreneurship-adv-cert Matthew Cornwell,

 Today's entrepreneur faces a highly competitive and constantly changing marketplace driven by continuous innovation in technology, business models, execution, and strategy.
-In order to succeed, the new entrepreneur must develop an understanding of these dynamics and how their interplay creates value for a new venture.
+In order to succeed, the new entrepreneur must develop an understanding of these dynamics and how this interplay creates value for a new venture.